smm94426/databasesproject1/README.md

                    Methods Implemented: Select, Rename

-Shafat Hasan -> Query Contributed: "Retrieve IDs and names of instructors earning more
+Shafat Hasan -> Query Contributed: "Find courses that have been taken by more than 50
-                                    than their department's average"
+                    students, along with the instructor who teaches them and their salary information."

                   Methods Implemented: Union